statesman/fit-city-bike-routes/README.md

 # Fit city bike permits

-Based from our single-page project template and SXSW temporary permits, this is a leaflet map using free and Open Streetmap tiles.
+Based from our single-page project template and SXSW temporary permits, this is a leaflet map using free and [Open Streetmap](http://leaflet-extras.github.io/leaflet-providers/preview/) tiles.

-Built for Pam Leblanc story running 4/6/2015.
+Built for a Pam Leblanc story running 4/6/2015.
 Should take place of story online.
 [This should be published link](http://projects.statesman.com/features/fit-city-bike-routes/).

 Used [geojson.io](http://geojson.io/) to create the routes.
+This is an awesome tool that allows you to draw features on a map, then download them as JSON, TopoJSON, .kml, .shp and other geographic formats.

 ## Mobile & Social

-Built on Twitter bootstrap for mobile, so everything resizes for phone.
-Standard sharing buttons, along with a custom share image of the map plots.
+Built on Twitter bootstrap, so everything resizes for phone & tablet.
+Uses our standard sharing buttons, along with a custom share image of the map plots.

 ------------------